Building a Data Governance Team: 10 Steps To Success

 Now, let us understand the roles and responsibilities of the data governance team.

-The key players: Understanding the roles and responsibilities of a data governance team
+Understanding roles and responsibilities of a data governance team

 A successful data governance program relies on the collaboration and expertise of a diverse group of professionals, each with their own roles and responsibilities.
 From high-level decision-makers to data analysts, each member of a data governance team plays a crucial role in ensuring data quality, privacy, and security.